-Thanksgiving is just days away, and you might be anxious over how things are going to go.
-While Thanksgiving is meant to be a time of togetherness, it can be a challenge if you can’t drink.
+Thanksgiving is meant to be a time of togetherness, but it can be a challenge if you are newly sober.
 Alcohol plays a big role in Thanksgiving celebrations, including the day before Thanksgiving (Blackout Wednesday) and the days after.

-So exactly how can you make it through the Thanksgiving holiday without any setbacks, especially if this is your first time?
-A little preparation, a fresh perspective, and realistic expectations go a long way in protecting your sobriety.
-Below are some tips to help you avoid triggers on Turkey Day.
-(Our tips cover both in-person and virtual gatherings.)
+So exactly how can you make it through the Thanksgiving holiday, sober, without any setbacks, especially if this is your first time?
+A little preparation, a fresh perspective, and realistic expectations help protect your sobriety.
+Below are some tips to help avoid triggers on Turkey Day.

 During the holidays, many of us go that extra mile to make others happy.
 It’s the holidays after all!
 But in your case, sobriety must come first.
 It’s not your responsibility to make others comfortable and happy.